farhanishmam/VLMDenoising/README.md

 **Configurations:**

-The script supports **9 different configurations** by combining image and text types:
+The script supports **9 configurations** by combining the corruption states of images and texts:

 | Image Type | Text Type | Description                     |
 | ---------- | --------- | ------------------------------- |